davebraze/david-braze/content/consulting/consultation.md

 weight = 2
 +++

-I provide consultation to non-profit organizations, government, and industry.
-I specialize in helping organizations to find patterns in data that will help them to develop solutions to their unique challenges.
+You have data and a story to tell.
+I know data and can help you to make the most from yours.
+I specialize in helping organizations find patterns in data that will let them address their unique challenges.

 Your data may be generated internally, or it may come from public sources like state departments of education or the US census.
-Regardless, I can help you to use data to gain insights you can use to better serve your clients and communities, and to communicate your goals and successes to funders and other stakeholders.
+Regardless, I can help you to use data to generate insights you can use to communicate your goals and successes to funders and other stakeholders.

 Generally, I work on a on a fee-for-service basis, although I take on occasional *pro bono* work for non-profits as well.
 [Get in touch](/contact) if you would like to learn more.
-I will gladly provide references on request.

 + [Intelexia, LLC](www.intelexia.com) and the *Red de Escuelas de Aprendizaje de la Provincia de Buenos Aires*, Argentina.